josedata6/josedata6/README.md

 - 📊 I’m currently working on the MS in Business Analytics at CSUN 🌇
 - 🌱 I’m currently learning data science with python 🐍
-- 👯 I’m looking to collaborate on on cutting-edge data analysis and machine learning models.
+- 👯 I’m looking to collaborate on cutting-edge data analysis and machine learning models.
 - 🤔 I’m looking for help with taming wild data using python 🐍
 - 💬 Ask me about 🥑
 - 📫 How to reach me: jose.diaz@csun.edu